Understanding Mortgage Insurance in Canada: A Complete Guide

 Your beneficiaries are entitled to a tax-free death benefit that never reduces and can be applied to whatever they choose through mortgage protection insurance.

-Private mortgage insurance, as it is sometimes called, offers the same security throughout the riskiest years of your mortgage loan, with several additional benefits not offered by conventional loan:
+Private mortgage insurance, as it is sometimes called, offers the same security throughout the riskiest years of your mortgage loan, with several additional benefits not offered by conventional loan insurance:

 • You can get coverage well beyond the amount of your mortgage balance